jonbern/fetch-retry/README.md

     retryDelay: 800
   });
 ```

+> `fetch-retry` uses promises and requires you to polyfill the Promise API in order to support Internet Explorer.

 ## Example: Exponential backoff
 The default behavior of `fetch-retry` is to wait a fixed amount of time between attempts, but it is also possible to customize this by passing a function as the `retryDelay` option.
 The function is supplied three arguments: `attempt` (starting at 0), `error` (in case of a network error), and `response`.
 It must return a number indicating the delay.